Clarion Awards - Judges & Requirements

 Jenny Engle, an award winning marketing and communications professional, also is a popular speaker, trainer, and author.
 A Certified Communications Professional (CCP) and Guest Blogging Graduate, she is the owner and principal of jke marketing & communications (www.jkecommunications.com), a Green-Plus Certified boutique firm working with small to medium-sized for- profit and non-profit organizations.

 The Pennsylvania native is a contributing author to “The Unstoppable Woman’s Guide to Emotional Wellbeing” and “The Guide for the Unstoppable Entrepreneur,” as well as the “PRNEWS Employee Communications Handbook,” the “PRNEWS Guidebook on CSR and Green Messaging” and the Women’s Advantage Calendar.
 She regularly blogs and writes on a variety of communications and business topics and is a contributor to HuffPost Live.
 A judge for various international communications competitions, she also is a reviewer/evaluator of professional work portfolios for communications certification and vice president of the AWC Matrix Foundation board.

 Roberta Kelly holds undergraduate degrees in animal science, biology and journalism and a master’s degree in veterinary science.
 Since 1985, she has taught writing in communication, reporting and science writing courses at Washington State University and the University of Idaho.
 She directs the core beginning writing course, freelance edits, and is a member of several research teams.
-Kelly twice served as president of the Pacific Northwest Association of Journalism Educators and currently serves on its board and was twice journalism program head at WSU.
+Kelly twice served as president of the Pacific Northwest Association of Journalism Educators and serves on its board and was twice journalism program head at WSU.
 She also served six years as assistant dean of undergraduate studies for the Edward R. Murrow College of Communication at WSU and since 1999 has advised the WSU Pullman chapter of AWC.
-She is a member of the WSU President’s Teaching Academy and the 2015 Outstanding Faculty Member of the Year.
+She is a member of the WSU President’s Teaching Academy and a 2015 Outstanding Faculty Member of the Year.